 This extension filters traffic by country.
 An administrator can either allow traffic from selected countries only, or not allow any traffic from selected countries.
-It helps reduce unwanted traffic to a forum and makes the forum’s content entirely inaccessible to blocked countries.
+It helps reduce unwanted traffic to a board and makes the board’s content entirely inaccessible to blocked countries.

 The extension uses the free MaxMind GeoLite2 country database.
 The database examines the IP address of the user and determines the country of origin.

 Some boards attract a lot of spam, often times malicious robots from countries like Ukraine, Russia or Belarus trying to create spam accounts and spam posts.
 This extension may be part of this solution.
 Other boards really don’t want traffic from outside the country because their focus is strictly national, or applies only to a set of given countries.
 This extension can prohibit the rest.

 There are other ways to block traffic by country.
 For example, CloudFlare has a paid service that can do this.
 These solutions have the advantage of keeping this traffic from ever hitting your site, which reduces server resources used.
 This extension though might be preferable, as it has features that allow registered users to login even if their country is blocked, if this feature is enabled.

-To traffic from unwanted countries, this extension shows a blocked message, but will present standard forum headers and footers.
+To traffic from unwanted countries, this extension shows a blocked message, but will present standard board headers and footers.
 Please note that links show will simply return users back to this page.
 This is the standard blocked message:

 The administrator can allow registered users to login even if their access is from a blocked country.
 If so, they will see this blocked message, with an embedded login link that will work.
 No other links will work.